ClearlyDazed/samsungTVlegacy/README.rst

       --id ID             remote control id
       --timeout TIMEOUT   socket timeout in seconds (0 = no timeout)

-    E.g. samsungctl-plus --host 192.168.0.10 --name myremote KEY_VOLDOWN
+    E.g. samsungctlPLUS --host 192.168.0.10 --name myremote KEY_VOLDOWN

 The settings can be loaded from a configuration file.
-The file is searched from ``$XDG_CONFIG_HOME/samsungctl-plus.conf``, ``~/.config/samsungctl-plus.conf``, and ``/etc/samsungctl-plus.conf`` in this order.
-A simple default configuration is bundled with the source as `samsungctl-plus.conf <samsungctl-plus.conf>`_.
+The file is searched from ``$XDG_CONFIG_HOME/samsungctl.conf``, ``~/.config/samsungctl.conf``, and ``/etc/samsungctl.conf`` in this order.
+A simple default configuration is bundled with the source as `samsungctl.conf <samsungctl.conf>`_.

 Library usage
 =============

-samsungctl-plus can be imported as a Python 3 library:
+samsungctlPLUS can be imported as a Python 3 library:

 .. code-block:: python

-    import samsungctl-plus
+    import samsungctlPLUS

 A context managed remote controller object of class ``Remote`` can be constructed using the ``with`` statement:

 .. code-block:: python

-    with samsungctl-plus.Remote(config) as remote:
+    with samsungctlPLUS.Remote(config) as remote:
         # Use the remote object

 The constructor takes a configuration dictionary as a parameter.
 All